Yassine914/IllusionEngine/README.md

 # NonRealityEngine

-A full 3D stylized game engine using OpenGL.
+A 3D stylized game engine, written in C++ and OpenGL.

+The purpose of this engine is to learn everyting I can about game engines, and their architecture.